 The MFA in creative writing is a three-year residency program offering tracks in fiction, nonfiction, and poetry.
-Students in the program are members of a literary community that includes a student-organized program of readings, potluck dinners with faculty, three journals, a student-run publisher—Stillhouse Press—and the annual Fall for the Book literary festival.
+Students in the program are members of a literary community that includes Watershed Lit: Center for Literary Engagement and Publishing Practice, a student-organized program of readings, two journals, and a Visiting Writers series.
 Resident faculty members include recipients of prestigious writing awards such as the Guggenheim Foundation, the Yale Series of Younger Poets, the Lannan Foundation, the Whiting Foundation and the National Endowment for the Arts, among others.

 Admissions